| ||||||||||

 This 30‑page pamphlet, authored and signed by a committee of Louisiana citizens 44 strong, details their grievances in the matter of a state election in 1872, against what seems to have been some very high-handed hanky-panky on the part of a group of local politicos backed by the full bayoneted force of the U. S. Federal army: the kind of thing, in sum, that gave post-Civil War "Reconstruction" its enduring bad name.
 We're still, however, reading a piece of propaganda: the situation was by no means as clear as the pamphlet states, and the disturbances would continue for several more years, the most salient flare‑up being the riot of September 14, 1874.

-The thumbnail I use to indicate this subsite is a colorized version of an engraving, found on p307 of Kendall's History of New Orleans, of the Mechanics' Institute in that city: that building was the scene of much of the foofaraw that occasioned the pamphlet.
+The icon I use to indicate this subsite is a colorized version of an engraving, found on p307 of Kendall's History of New Orleans, of the Mechanics' Institute in that city: that building was the scene of much of the foofaraw that occasioned the pamphlet.

 |